 - 1. Compile activities for science (10) and social studies (10) for a total of 20 activities. - 2.
 At the top of each page, please write the grade level that you intend to use the activity for and the citation of the resource in APA format. - 3.
 Sources of the activities can be from the internet, teacher's resource books, education magazines, self created, etc. (Note: Please do not get all activities from the same source, use a large variety.) - 4.
 Organize your file according to each subject area, numbering each activity 1-10.
-Hole punch and place in a three prong folder. - 5.
-Include a cover sheet- - Name, Class, Date, Assignment, Instructor - 6.
+Submit through D2L - 5.
 All activities are to be developmentally appropriate for grade specified and relate to the standards.